Powerlearnproject/se-assignment-day-2-git-and-github-Mosseh254/README.md

   3. Forking is best for Contributing to open-source projects, experimenting with a repository while clonning is best for Personal development, team collaboration on private projects.
  Scenarios where forking is useful:-
   -Contributing to Open-Source Projects
-  - Experimenting Without Affecting the Original Repo
+  - Experimenting Without Affecting the Original Repository
   - Using a Public Repository for Personal Development
 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
   Importance;